MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/other-wdk-downloads.md

 ## Optional: Install the EWDK

-The EWDK is a standalone, self-contained, command-line environment for building drivers and basic Win32 test applications.
+The Enterprise WDK (EWDK) is a standalone, self-contained, command-line environment for building drivers and basic Win32 test applications.
 It includes the Visual Studio Build Tools, the SDK, and the WDK.
 This environment doesn't include all the features available in Visual Studio, such as the integrated development environment (IDE).

+Using the EWDK requires .NET Framework 4.6.1.
+For more information about which systems run this version of the framework, see [.NET Framework system requirements](https://docs.microsoft.com/en-us/dotnet/framework/get-started/system-requirements).
+For links to download the .NET Framework, see [Install the .NET Framework for developers](https://docs.microsoft.com/en-us/dotnet/framework/install/guide-for-developers).

 For more information about the EWDK, see
 [Using the Enterprise WDK 10](https://docs.microsoft.com/en-us/windows-hardware/drivers/develop/using-the-enterprise-wdk).